 Hiking Distance

-These two hikes have different lengths depending on the itinerary and route.
+These two hikes vary in length depending on the itinerary and route.
 You shouldn't be surprised if some websites have a different number of kilometers than others.

 • How long is the Inca Trail?

 The Sacred Valley is the starting point for the Classic Inca Trail, which begins at the little village of Piscakucho, often called Km 82.
-You can choose between a 4-day or 5-day tour, depending on your group size, the pace at which you like to go, and the number of days you have to spend.
+Depending on your group size, the pace at which you like to go, and the number of days you have to spend, you can choose between a 4-day or 5-day tour.
 Both routes will take you along the same path, 43 kilometers (or 26 miles) long.

 • How long is the Salkantay trek?